 If you think you might have a squamous cell carcinoma, contact your doctor immediately.
 If you are seeking treatment for a squamous cell or basal cell carcinoma, consider the SRT-100™ as an alternative to Mohs surgery.

 The SRT-100™ delivers precise bursts of Superficial Radiotherapy to the affected area without causing any damage to the healthy surrounding tissue.
-The treatment is painless, and there is no downtime afterwards.
+The treatment is painless, and there is no downtime afterward.
 Interested in learning more about the SRT-100™?
 Contact Sensus Healthcare today or ask your doctor if the SRT-100™ is the right treatment for you.